Let’s cut to the chase.

 - 3-4 Tbsp spiced maple simple syrup

-- To make a single toddy, add the juice of half a lemon, 3-4 Tbsp Chili Cinnamon Maple Simple Syrup, 2 ounces bourbon, and hot water to top (use less water for a stronger drink, more water for a weaker drink).
+- ONE HOT TODDY: To make a single toddy, add the juice of half a lemon, 3-4 Tbsp Chili Cinnamon Maple Simple Syrup, 2 ounces bourbon, and hot water to top (use less water for a stronger drink, more water for a weaker drink).

 - Garnish with another cinnamon stick and lemon slice or wedge and serve.
 The longer it steeps the stronger the cinnamon, lemon flavor becomes.

 - Repeat for more drinks or make a large batch to serve a crowd by simply multiplying ingredients by number of drinks you need.

 *This recipe as written makes enough simple syrup for ~6 hot toddies.
 The ingredient section for “HOT TODDY” defaults to the quantity needed to make 1 hot toddy.